visyat/bruin-swap/README.md

 ```
 npm run dev
 ```
-The application will be available at `http://localhost:8080`

 ## Main Features
-1. Create posts, proposing class drops, and read & accept such posts from other students
+1. Create posts, proposing class drops, and read & request such listings from other students
-2. Search for course listings that you want, by department, course number, etc.
+2. Filter for course listings that you want, by department, course number, etc.
 3. Save courses on your wishlist; when a new post is created offering that course, you will get notified via email

 ## Tech Stack